FengchiW/nullG/README.md

 ## How to play ##

+A tutorial will be posted on the wiki page for Nullg.

 ## Setup ##

 Note there are requirements to run the game!

 ### Windows (Adapted Version) ###

-Download the Windows Build path as a zip file <br>
+Download the latest Windows patch as a zip file this will be under patch-# branch<br>
-You will find an exe file name Game <br>
+You will find an exe file name "Nullg.exe" <br>
 Run the ".exe" file.

+### Linux (Adapted Version) ###

+Currently I will not be working on a linux patch. <br>
+However, It may be a possibility if the game turns out well.

 ### Linux and Windows (Non adapted) ###

-Download The Non-adapted path as a zip file <br>
+Download The Non-adapted patch from master branch as a zip file <br>
 Then simply run startgame.sh (Linux) or startgame.bat (Windows)

 ## Bugs? ##